natelistrom/natelistrom.github.io/_posts/2022-03-21-public-research.md

 ---
 layout: post
 title:  "Sharing my research for a book on story"
+description: "In the interests of 'working with the garage door open,' I'm sharing my research notes."
 date:   2022-03-21 12:00:00 -0400
 tags: Story Writing Book
 maturity: scribble